Strange but true:

 The unanimity of their reaction is striking.
 On November 22, after hearing gunfire near the presidential motorcade, they all converged on the parking lot and the railroad yard, lined by a stockade fence, on top of a grassy embankment overlooking the motorcade route.

-The Warren Commission ignored all of the earwitness testimony, even from cops.
+The Warren Commission ignored all of this testimony, even from cops.
 The Warren Report said there was “no evidence” of a shot from the front.

 That is the sort of misleading statement that prompted a majority of Americans to mistrust the Warren Commission’s conclusions about the causes of JFK’s assassination.